mitotic/pinafore-curated/docs/MahootUserGuide.md

 Mahoot has several additional settings to control the appearance of your home timeline:

 - ``Display timestamp/counter for feed``: This displays a timestamp for each post along with a counter (``hh:mm#nnn``) for older posts.
 The counter is reset to zero at midnight local time so that you can easily track how many posts have appeared in your timeline since then.
-(See screenshot for the ``Show Replay Context`` option below; the counter will not appear for recent posts because Mahoot collates posts periodically, about every two hours.)
+(See screenshot for the ``Show Replay Context`` experimental option below; the counter will not appear for recent posts because Mahoot collates posts periodically, about every two hours.)

 - ``Show dropped posts``: By default, Mahoot does not show any posts that are dropped by its probabilistic curation algorithm.
 Enabling this option will show those posts, de-emphasized by graying them out.
 Clicking on the faucet icon will tell you why the post was dropped.
 This allows you to check how the curation algorithm is working. (*Note: You may need to reload the page for this option to take effect.*)

+- ``Hide self replies from home timeline``: Another experimental option that hides replies to an original post by the original poster (effectively displaying only the top of a thread).

 - ``Hide duplicate boosts``: Another experimental option that will hide display of posts that have already been displayed as boosts.
 (This is a variation of the standard ``Group boosts in timelines`` option in Mastodon Preferences>Other.)

-- ``Hide self replies from home timeline``: Another experimental option that hides replies to an original post by the original poster (effectively displaying only the top of a thread).
+- ``Disable curation``: Use this setting if you encounter buggy behavior and wish to temporarily disable the Mahoot curation extensions to the Pinafore client.

+- ``Days of data to analyze``: When you start using Mahoot, it will begin to analyze your feed and compute the statistics of the posting behavior of your followees.
+Initially, Mahoot usually has less than a day's worth of data to analyze but it will slowly accumulate data as you continue to use it.
+This setting allows you to specify the maximum number of days to analyze.
+The default is 30 days.
+(This setting is capped at 60 days to avoid computational overload.)